nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-1-range-coding.md

 You conceptually track two lower bounds (coverage and treasure-prefix) but, in practice, only track the difference between them.
-Remember that the treasure-prefix range is always completely within the coverage range, and the treasure-prefix has non-zero range, so an invariant is that this difference is strictly less than the coverage width.
+Remember that the treasure-prefix range is always completely within the coverage range, and the treasure-prefix has non-zero width, so an invariant is that this difference is strictly less than the coverage width.

 We can also set the treasure-prefix width implicitly to always be 1 ZLU (Zoom